Forth-Standard/forth200x/document/recognizers-2025-09-11.md

-**translation**: The result of a recognizer; the input of `interpreting`, `compiling`, and `postponing`; it's a semi-opaque type that consists of a translation token at the top of the data stack and additional data on various stacks below.
+**translation**: The result of a recognizer; the input of `interpreting`, `compiling`, and `postponing`; it's a semi-opaque type that consists of a translation token at the top of the data stack and additional data on various stacks.

 **translation token**: (This has formerly been called a rectype.)
-  Single-cell item that identifies a certain translation.
+  Single-cell item that identifies a certain kind of translation.

 #### Translations and text-interpretation